AbhilashaRavichander/PrivacyQA_EMNLP/README.md

 7) Segment	: Sentence from privacy policy
 8) Ann0, Ann1, Ann2,	Ann3,	Ann4, Ann5 and Ann6: {Relevant, Irrelevant, None} None: annotation should not be considered.
 Relevant: Segment is relevant for query.
 Irrelevant: segment is irrelevant for query.

+Additionally, we also include annotations of each user query by applicable OPP-115 categories.
+The categories are sourced from the OPP-115 Corpus annotation scheme
+(Wilson et al., 2016), and the annotations for both train and test splits can be found in /data/meta-annotations/OPP-115 Annotations/.
+Each column corresponding to an OPP category contains a "1" if a majority of the annotators considered the category relevant for the question and "0" otherwise.
+A brief description of OPP-115 categories is as follows:
+1. First Party Collection/Use: What, why and how information is collected by the service provider
+2. Third Party Sharing/Collection: What, why and how information shared with or collected by third parties
+3. Data Security: Protection measures for user information
+4. Data Retention: How long user information will be stored
+5. User Choice/Control: Control options available to users
+6. User Access, Edit and Deletion: If/how users can access, edit or delete information
+7. Policy Change: Informing users if policy information has been changed
+8. International and Specific Audiences: Practices pertaining to a specific group of users
+9. Other: General text, contact information or practices not covered by other categories.

 If you make use of this dataset in your research, we ask that you please cite our paper:

 ```